eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 shm
 ---

 Provides maintenance tasks related with :ref:`transport_sharedMemory_sharedMemory`.
-Shared memory creates
-::ref:`Segments<transport_sharedMemory_concepts_segment>`, blocks of memory accessible from different processes.
+Shared Memory transport creates :ref:`Segments<transport_sharedMemory_concepts_segment>`, blocks of memory accessible from different processes.
 Zombie files are memory blocks that were reserved by shared memory and are no longer in use which take up valuable memory resources.
 This tool finds and frees those memory allocations.